Trump administration to direct more water to California farms

 The Bureau of Reclamation denied the changes would harm the environment or endangered species.

 The Westlands Water District, one of the largest uses of Central Valley Project water, cheered the decision.
-It “will help ensure that our growers have the water they need to support local communities and the nation’s food supply, while also protecting California’s wildlife,” Allison Febbo, general manager, said in a statement.
+It “will help ensure that our growers have the water they need to support local communities and the nation’s food supply, while also protecting California’s wildlife,” general manager Allison Febbo said in a statement.

+But Vance Staplin, executive director of the Golden State Salmon Association, said in a statement that protections for salmon are already weak and some runs that rely on the water are close to being wiped out.
+He called for Newsom “to file a lawsuit to challenge this unlawful federal move.”

-During Trump’s first term, he allowed more water to be directed to the Central Valley, a move Democratic Gov. Gavin Newsom fought in court, saying it would push endangered delta smelt, chinook salmon and steelhead trout populations to extinction.
+During Trump’s first term, he allowed more water to be directed to the Central Valley, a move that Newsom fought in court, saying it would push endangered delta smelt, chinook salmon and steelhead trout populations to extinction.
 The Biden administration changed course, adopting its own water plan in 2024 that environmental groups said was a modest improvement.
-Newsom didn’t immediately comment Thursday on the new decision.

 Golden reported from Seattle.